sws-computersysteme/azure-ai-travel-agents/README.md

-# The AI Travel Agents
+# Azure AI Travel Agents

 The AI Travel Agents is a robust **enterprise application** that leverages multiple **AI agents** to enhance travel agency operations.
 The application demonstrates how **six AI agents** collaborate to assist employees in handling customer queries, providing destination recommendations, and planning itineraries.